 At approximately 530 a.m., the first set of rituals were conducted at the altar of the Nine Emperor Gods and Dou Mu.
 Master Lin led the rituals, accompanied by sounds of gongs played by the other Taoist priests.
 The ceremonial members followed the priest’s instruction on when to kneel and bow to pay their respects.

 Secondly, Master Lin proceeded to the bamboo pole’s altar stationed at the entrance of the temple’s exterior premises to continue his rituals.
-Master Lin began to chant and rung both his bell and the Chinese temple block at regular intervals.
-The temple members bowed and kneeled as the Master commanded Shortly after, they proceeded back to the temple’s main hall to complete the first set of rituals.
+Master Lin began to chant and ring both his bell and the Chinese temple block at regular intervals.
+The temple members bowed and knelt down as the Master commanded.
+Shortly after, they proceeded back to the temple’s main hall to complete the first set of rituals.
 A short break was announced for the participating members to rest and prepare the second set of ritual.

 The third ritual to retrieve the well water began at approximately 7.20am.
 All five priests gathered at the front of the well’s altar and conducted the rituals.
 As usual, the Taoists played their instruments and blew their horn simultaneously at regular intervals.
 Master Lin again led the others in reciting their prayers and when to kneel and bow.